Shen Congwen

-Shen Congwen (28 December 1902 – 10 May 1988), formerly romanized as Shen Ts'ung-wen, was a Chinese writer who is considered one of the greatest modern Chinese writers, on par with Lu Xun.
-Regional culture and identity plays a much bigger role in his writing than that of other major early modern Chinese writers.
-He was known for combining the vernacular style with classical Chinese writing techniques.
-Shen is the most important of the "native soil" writers in modern Chinese literature.
-Shen Congwen published many excellent compositions in his life, the most famous of which is the novella Border Town.
-This story is about the old ferryman and his granddaughter Cuicui's love story.
-Shen Congwen and his wife Zhang Zhaohe were married in 1933, Shen Congwen and Zhang Zhaohe had two sons and one daughter after their marriage.

-He was slated to win the 1988 Nobel Prize in Literature, but died before he could be awarded the prize.
+Shen Congwen (沈從文 (沈从文); 28 December 1902 – 10 May 1988), formerly romanized as Shen Ts'ung-wen, was a Chinese writer.
+Born in the multiethnic region of western Hunan, Shen spent his early years roaming the frontier regions of southwestern China as a soldier and a tax collector.
+Following the New Culture Movement, he moved to Beijing and rose to prominence for his “native soil” literature featuring idyllic, ethnic cultures and colorful, underclass characters.
+In the 1930s, his advocacy of apolitical literature made him a target of attacks from left-wing writers.
+After the Communist takeover of Beijing in 1949, Shen attempted suicide.
+He subsequently abandoned literary writing under Communist rule, devoting the rest of his life to the study of historical artifacts and material culture.
+Shen was slated to win the 1988 Nobel Prize in Literature but died before it could be awarded.

 Life

 Early life

-He was born Shen Yuehuan (沈岳煥) on 28 December 1902 in the town of Fenghuang (then known as Zhen'gan) in west Hunan Province.
-In late adolescence he chose the name Shen Congwen.
+He was born Shen Yuehuan (沈岳煥 (沈岳焕)) on 28 December 1902 in the town of Fenghuang (then known as Zhen'gan) in west Hunan Province.
+In late adolescence he chose the name Shen.
 He was the fourth of nine children born to Shen Zongsi, a Han-Miao, and Huang Suying, a Tujia.
 His grandfather, Shen Hongfu, was a local hero who became a decorated general before being named acting commander-in-chief of Guizhou province at the age of 25.
-Due in large part to his grandfather's fame and fortune, Shen Congwen was born into a relatively well-off household.
+Due in large part to his grandfather's fame and fortune, Shen was born into a relatively well-off household.
 Following the founding of the Republic of China in 1912, his father hoped to become elected to the provincial assembly, but was instead forced to go into hiding in Inner Mongolia after joining a failed plot to assassinate President Yuan Shikai.
 The fact of Shen's mother's Tujia ethnicity and his paternal grandmother's Miao ethnicity, he keep secret until the 1980s.
 Despite his multi-ethnic background, he considered himself as a Miao.

 Owing to his father's sudden disappearance, the family fortunes gradually diminished.
-Most of their land was sold off, and in 1917, after graduating from primary school, Shen Congwen was made to leave home.
+Most of their land was sold off, and in 1917, after graduating from primary school, Shen was made to leave home.
 He joined a local reserve militia before joining the regiment in Yuanling (then known as Chenzhou) working as a clerk.